 Stripe Co-Founders John and Patrick Collison.
 Source: stripe.com

-Stripe, the payment processing giant of Silicon Valley, is looking to raise some money.
+In March 2023, Stripe, the payment processing giant of Silicon Valley, raised $6.5 billion in a Series I funding round.
 If you hold shares in the fintech company, here’s what you need to know:

-Stripe is facing a hefty tax bill associated with the equity compensation of its many employees.
+Stripe is facing hefty tax bills associated with the equity compensation of its 8,000 employees.
 Stripe employees are awarded RSUs, or Restricted Stock Units, which are a form of stock that is typically issued by private companies valued over $1 billion, or with a high likelihood of going public.
 In the case of Stripe, many of these RSUs are set to expire in 2024.
 If a Stripe IPO were to happen before then, employees would sell their shares and use some of the proceeds to cover their own personal taxes.
-But given the macroeconomic headwinds of late, and its ongoing search for a new CFO, Stripe just isn’t ready for an IPO.
-So instead, they’re looking to raise enough money on the private markets and facilitate a liquidity event for their employees along the way.
+But given the macroeconomic headwinds of late, and its ongoing search for a new CFO, a private funding round remained more attractive, but the expiration dates still hold, and Stripe had to do something to prevent those shares from losing all value.

 Meet the double-trigger RSU